instipod/MosyleSnipeSync/README.md

 [mosyle]
 - You will need to generate a new token from the Mosyle Admin console: Organization--> Api integration
-- Please note, with a recent update in mosyle, an admin's username and password is now requrired in the call.
+- Please note, with a recent update in Mosyle, an admin's username and password is now requrired in the call.
 You might want to create a new user for this.
 - Also, just a fair warning.
 Be careful palying around with the Mosyle API.
 You can very much remove ADMIN rights from yourself.

 [snipe-it]